rust-lang/rust/text/0000-rename-int-uint.md

 However this interpretation seems vague and not quite convincing, especially when all other integer types in Rust are named precisely in the "`i`/`u` + `size`" pattern, with no "indirection" involved.
 What is "memory-sized" anyway?
 But actually, they can be interpreted as **_mem_ory-pointer-sized**, and be a *precise* size specifier just like `ptr`.

 - Pros: Types with similar names do not exist in mainstream languages, so people will not make incorrect assumptions.
-- Cons: `mem` -> *memory-pointer-sized* is not as obvious as `ptr` -> *pointer-sized*.
+- Cons: `mem` -> *memory-pointer-sized* is definitely not as obvious as `ptr` -> *pointer-sized*.

 However, people will be tempted to read the documentation anyway when they encounter `imem/umem` or `intm/uintm`.
-And this RFC author expects the "memory-pointer-sized" interpretation to be quite easy to internalize once the documentation gets consulted.
+And this RFC author expects the "memory-pointer-sized" interpretation to be easy (or easier) to internalize once the documentation gets consulted.

 ### Note: